rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 The verification consists of the following steps:

 1. Bob asks Benedict to sign his public key.
-2. Benedict uses Bob's public key and his identity to construct a signature, that is signed Benedict's _secret_ key, and sends Bob the signature.
+2. Benedict uses Bob's public key and his identity to construct a signature, that is encrypted with Benedict's _secret_ key, and sends Bob the signature.
-3. Bob sends Alice a certificate, that is, his information and the encrypted signature.
+3. Upon request, Bob sends Alice the certificate, that is, his information and the encrypted signature.
-4. Alice decrypts the signature using Benedict _public_ key and verifies that the information in the certificate matches the decrypted signature.
+4. Alice decrypts the signature using Benedict's _public_ key and verifies that the information in the certificate matches the decrypted signature.
 5. Alice checks that the identity in the certificate is indeed Bob.
 6. Alice can now trust the public key provided in Bob's message.